ShengyaoQian/wlux_test_server/README.md

 Then, start up your webserver and navigate to `localhost/server/start.php` to begin a study.
 Study results will be located at `localhost/server/log.txt`.

+Also, don't forget to make sure the server folder has write privileges.
+On linux, it's as simple as changing to the site root and typing `sudo chmod 664 server`.
+You may also need to modify the permissions of the text files inside of `server` so that you can write to them.